How To Vote By Mail

 Application to Provide Vote-by-Mail Ballot to Representative

-In the event you are unable to obtain a replacement vote-by-mail ballot on your own, you may appoint a representative to obtain that ballot.
+If you are unable to obtain a replacement vote-by-mail ballot on your own, you may appoint a representative to obtain that ballot.

 Track Your Ballot